 Bethabara stands in good credit with them and is widely known as the Dutch fort where there are good people and much bread. -Bethabara Diarist, August 22, 1758.

 The second of the villages of Wachovia, Bethania, was laid out in 1759, in part to deal with the crowded conditions brought on by refugees.
-After only 13 years in the wilderness, some 166 people lived in the two communities.
+After only 13 years in the Piedmont, some 166 people lived in the two communities.
 Even in these difficult times the Moravians never lost sight of their master plan for Wachovia.
 They saw the surrounding forest as a friend, not as any enemy to be pushed back.
 Johann Christian Reuter, a surveyor, was appointed forester to oversee the cutting of trees.
 Today we would call him an environmental planner.
 He drafted an inventory of plants and animals.

 Dogswood is so called because it stinks.
 It grows around the valleys, does not become large, but is hard and is good on the turning lathe.
 Muskrats are water animals like young fat poodle dogs.
 Brown like a beaver; smell like musk.
 The skins are generally sold for young beaver. -Johann Christian Reuter, 1761